centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy-actions/state-functions.md

 }
 ```

-## Notes
+## Notes for Using State Functions

-- These functions provide read-only access to Bitwig Studio's state
+- These functions provide **read-only** access to Bitwig Studio's state
 - Values are retrieved at the moment the function is called
 - For real-time monitoring, you may need to call these functions periodically